ReadyTalk/gradle-projectinfo-plugin/README.md

 # Project Info Gradle Plugin

-This project provides a file called `project.properties` on your classpath that contains git scm information.
+This project provides a file called `project.properties` on your classpath (`sourceSets.main.output.resourcesDir`) that contains git and project information.

 ## Usage

     apply plugin: 'projectinfo'

-You can then add a dependsOn relationship to your `war` or `jar` task to the `projectInfo` task.
+The plugin will ensure that the `jar` or `war` plugin has already been applied.

+Then inject the `generateProjectPropertiesFile` task into your build

-    war.dependsOn projectInfo
+    war.dependsOn generateProjectPropertiesFile

 Optionally, you may configure the name of the project injected into the `project.properties` file, or set the git repository URL using the `projectInfo`